 This means that if warm season veggies are planted now, and we get a very cold night, the plants will be damaged if not killed.
-Also, early-season tomatoes are at higher risk of insect and disease damage long before they set their first fruit.
-Now, if we have an oddly warm and dry spring, your gamble may pay off.
+Also, early-season tomatoes (and other veggies) are at higher risk of insect and disease damage long before they set their first fruit.
+Now, if the weather suddenly changes to warm and dry, your gamble may pay off.

 I’d love to hear from you what will you do?
 Gamble on the early season, or will you plant?
 Leave your feedback in the comments!